Fire survivors face exhaustion five months after homes destroyed

 Feb.
 19—From getting a replacement driver's license to finding a new place to live, many survivors of the Almeda and South Obenchain fires said they're exhausted by the many hurdles they're facing to rebuild their lives.

-They told their stories via videoconference and phone this week to members of the
+They told their stories via videoconference and phone this week to members of the Oregon Legislature during a virtual public hearing.

-The government-funded cleanup has begun, but swathes of
+The government-funded cleanup has begun, but swathes of Phoenix and Talent still look like war zones.

-"We live in a battlefield, and it's a battle just to get help," said
+"We live in a battlefield, and it's a battle just to get help," said Pam Halbert, who lost a home she shared with her 82-year-old mother in Bear Lake Mobile Estates in Phoenix.

-Halbert has been caught in a Catch-22 situation as she struggles to replace her driver's license,
+Halbert has been caught in a Catch-22 situation as she struggles to replace her driver's license, Social Security card, birth certificate and other documents.
+Agencies have been demanding that she show identifying documents in order to replace each item — but her documents burned in the Almeda fire.

 Fire survivors faced a roadblock just trying to testify at the virtual public hearing this week.
 The state sent out the wrong connection information for people who registered to speak to legislators.